shameekvats/shameekvats.github.io/_pages/about.md

 **This website is under development**

-I am a Materials Scientist and R&D Engineer dedicated to bridging the digital and physical realms through advanced manufacturing, microelectronics, robotics, and programming.
+I am dedicated to bridging the digital and physical realms through advanced manufacturing, microelectronics, robotics, and programming.
 With a Ph.D. in [electrospinning](https://orbilu.uni.lu/handle/10993/49301), I have gained extensive expertise in fiber spinning and other cutting-edge fabrication techniques.
-My skills and experiences across multiple countries have offered me with a global perspective on tackling complex engineering challenges.
+My skills and experiences across multiple countries have offered me with a global perspective on tackling complex challenges.

 My work focuses on developing innovative solutions that integrate:
 - **Fiber Spinning** : Production of nanofibers to pioneer new material formulations and manufacturing methods.